Cazaimi/simpleMacTimer/README.md

 ## Hacktoberfest 2022

-This repository is accepting proposal pull requests for Hacktoberfest22 #hacktoberfest .
+This repository is accepting pull requests for Hacktoberfest22 (`#hacktoberfest`).
 Please fork this repostiory and send in your contributions.
-Please follow the guidelines as given [here](https://hacktoberfest.com/participation/) when submittiing your pull requests.
-Do not forget to tag your pull requests will the label "Hacktoberfest" when submitting.
+Additionally, please follow the official guidelines as given [here](https://hacktoberfest.com/participation/) when submitting your pull requests.
+And don't forget to tag your pull requests with the label "Hacktoberfest" when submitting!

 Less yacking, and more hacking!